MTCMarketing/freelancer--abdul-rehman/assets/css/how-to-use.md

 | `--typography--font-size--desktop--type13`      | Font size for Button Text in desktop view.                                      |
 | `--typography--font-size--tablet--type13`       | Font size for Button Text in tablet view.                                       |
 | `--typography--font-size--mobile--type13`       | Font size for Button Text in mobile view.                                       |

+Typography variables/settings combine font family and font size into unified "typography types."
+Some fonts naturally appear larger or smaller than others, even at the same pixel size.
+(Example: Arial looks smaller than Oswald at 16px.)
+Typography types (type1, type2, type3) let you pair a font family and responsive font sizes into a matching style.
+Purpose: Ensures your font choices maintain visual balance across different device types without needing to manually adjust size or font on each element.